mddub/urchin-cgm/README.md

 * You can show whatever string you want in the status bar (including newlines, if you configure the status bar to be taller) by sending a different value for `statusText` in `main.js`.
 This can be based on data from any URL, following the pattern of `getIOB()`.

 #### Notes:
-* `(0/3)` means the Pebble last heard from the phone 0 minutes ago, and the Nightscout data is from 3 minutes ago (actually, the sum of (time since last phone contact) and (age of Nightscout data as of last phone contact) is 3 minutes).
-This will be improved and moved elsewhere soon.
+* `0+0+2` shows the lag in each leg of `Pebble -> phone -> Nightscout -> rig`.
+In this case, it has been 0 minutes since the Pebble last heard from the phone, 0 minutes since the phone last successfully got data from Nightscout, and the data in Nightscout was 2 minutes old when it was retrieved by the phone.
+You can use these to diagnose whether a lack of recent data is because of a Bluetooth issue, a network issue, or an issue getting data from your device to Nightscout.
+The *total* lag is the sum of these, and is indicated visually on the graph, which shows empty space when recent data is missing.
-* `0.8 u (4)` means IOB is 0.8 units as of 4 minutes ago.
+* `2.8 u (1)` means IOB is 2.8 units as of 1 minute ago.
 This data is [reported by a MiniMed Connect](https://github.com/mddub/minimed-connect-to-nightscout) and probably does not apply for most people, but is easy to customize (see above).

 #### To do (ordered vaguely by priority):
 * Generalize configuration of status bar content